QueenieCplusplus/ChatRoom_Nodejs_App/README.md

 a Streaming App & Desk Remote App solution.

-WebRTC can be quite complex.
-Much of this complexity due to complexity of mixed protocols, it is abstracted than the web browser's APIs.
+WebRTC can be quite complex due to complexity of mixed protocols, it is abstracted than the web browser's APIs.
 Now we sum up the core concept the RTC included.

 * Datagram Transport Layer Security (DTLS)